Connect with others who understand.

 Your lumpectomy involved a surgical incision, so you might see changes in or near the area of surgery.
 These include increased sensitivity, discoloration, or tenderness that are part of a normal recovery.
 Many people receive a lumpectomy as an outpatient procedure and recover after a few days.

 After any surgical procedure, you have a risk of developing an infection.
 Sometimes, discoloration or tenderness could be signs of infection.
-You also may have an infection if:
+Here are some additional signs of infection after lumpectomy:

 • You notice swelling.